MattPahuta/tech-book-club/README.md

 ### What I learned

 I was drawn to this project mainly due to its clean design and the variety of layout techniques it was bound to require.
-While lately, I spend most of my development time working with React, I really enjoy coming back to design projects that are focused on implementing foundational HTML and CSS.
+While lately, I spend most of my development time working with React, I really enjoy coming back to design projects that are focused solely on implementing foundational HTML and CSS.

 With this project, I set out to make accessibility a priority, implementing proper semantic HTML elements, setting ARIA roles and attributes where appropriate, and taking care to handle featured images and icons properly.
 Adhering to A11Y standards and practices is a personal priority for me moving forward and I tried to build a foundation with that approach here.